Nxele/PinYourAddressOnTheMap/README.md

     }
 ```

-#### 11. now create a class myMapWorkLoad this class have two methods which i use on the mainActivity first method is getReverseGeocode this is a method that do a post request to Huawie API reverseGeocoder using Okhttp client this is the method that returns address when you click a pin on the map then i have wrapString this method replace commas with a nextline i use to contract a readable address and you can see on the popup
+#### 11. now create a class myMapWorkLoad this class have two methods which i use on the mainActivity first method is getReverseGeocode this is a method that do a post request to Huawie API reverseGeocoder using Okhttp client this is the method that returns address when you click a pin on the map then i have wrapString this method replace commas with a nextline i use it to construct a readable address ass you can see on the popup

 ```
 package com.sizwe.PinYourAddressOnTheMap;